Environment

 A systematic global stocktake of evidence on human adaptation to climate change.

-Researchers reviewed over 48,000 articles to see how people are actually adapting to climate change.
-They found about 1,700 real-world examples, mostly small, local efforts with limited impact.
+Collaborating with 126 scientists from around the world, we reviewed nearly 1,700 peer-reviewed articles to see how people are actually adapting to climate change.
+We found that adaptation progress is mostly incremental–small, local efforts with limited impact.
 Big, long-term changes were rare.
-The study highlights key research gaps, including understanding what works, involving more regions and voices, tracking private sector efforts, and improving how we measure progress over time.
+Our study highlights key research gaps for understanding adaptation progress, including understanding what works, involving more regions and voices, tracking private sector efforts, and improving how we measure progress over time.